 - Develop a risk-aware culture.
 A key feature of IRM is creating and nurturing a “risk-aware” and “risk-engaged” culture.
 In other words, every individual within your organization needs to take risk management seriously, and collectively, you should be working together to reduce risk and improve security.
 Cultural changes can be hard to implement, especially in large organizations, so you’ll need the coordination of multiple leaders to begin this process.

 - Consider risk in all strategic decisions.
 Strategic decisions, whether they’re coming straight from the top of the organization or are being handled by middle managers, should always be made with risk management in mind.
 Better risk handling and more intelligent risk calculations can lead to better business outcomes at all levels.

 IRM strategies require a gradual, phased approach for the best results.
-Because this system is so comprehensive, it has the power to completely transform your organization—but it also requires meticulous planning and extensive investment.
+While this system requires meticulous planning and extensive investment, it has the power to completely transform your organization.

 Panorays helps you integrate this approach by monitoring third-party cyber risk, collaborating with other risk domains, such as financial, geopolitical, governance risk and operational risk.
 With Panorays, your organization can quickly and easily automate third-party security risk evaluation and management, handling the whole process from inherent to residual risk, remediation and ongoing monitoring.
 The platform’s extended attack surface monitoring discovers third and fourth-party digital connections, giving you greater visibility into your digital supply chain.
 Panorays can also be integrated into your current incident management, threat intelligence or SIEM solutions to help remediate future strategic risks.

 Interested in bringing IRM to your organization or streamlining your third-party security workflow?
 Get started with a Free Account today to start developing an integrated approach to your risk management process.